molgenis/league-of-robots/roles/interfaces/README.md

 Network Manager kind of works, but do not try to use the `nmtui` text based User Interface nor any GUI.
 Use the `nmcli` command line interface instead.
 By default NetworkManager creates _connections_ for network _devices_ using problematic names.
-E.g. `System wired 1`: such names are confusing and handling in code is problematic due to the spaces in the names.
+E.g. `System wired 1`: such _connection_ names are confusing and handling in code is problematic due to the spaces in the names.
 Network Manager also has a habit of creating yet another _connection_ instead of modifying the existing one when you try to change/update something.

-Therefore we use `nmstate` and its command line tool `nmstatectl` to configure Network Manager.
+Therefore we use [nmstate](https://nmstate.io/) and its command line tool `nmstatectl` to control Network Manager.
 The network interface config files used by `nmstate` are stored in
 ```
 /etc/nmstate/*.yml